Activists worry about potential abuse of face scans for ICE

 In July 2017, Georgetown researchers filed Freedom of Information Act requests with every state seeking documents on how they responded to requests for facial recognition information from Law enforcement agencies, Bedoya said.

-Many states ignored or denied the requests, with Utah, Vermont and Washington providing useful responses.
+Many states ignored or denied the requests.
+Utah, Vermont and Washington provided useful responses.

 In Utah, ICE asked to search the database containing license images 49 times between October 2015 and November 2017, said Department of Public Safety spokeswoman Marissa Cote.
 No search warrant or subpoena was required, but all searches involved potential criminal suspects, she said.